Simple User Registration in PHP

 • Generate a random token for email verification.

-• Check if both passwords user entered are same.
-Redirect back with error message if they are not same.
+• Check if both passwords the user entered are the same.
+Redirect back with an error message if they are not the same.

-• Check a user with same email already does not exist.
-If the email is already in use, redirect back with error message.
+• Check if a user with the same email already exists.
+If the email is already in use, redirect back with an error message.

-• Save the user to database table with parameterized queries.
+• Save the user to the database table with parameterized queries.

-• Prepare an HTML message to send for email verification with verification token.
+• Prepare an HTML message to send for email verification with a verification token.

-• Send the registration verification email to user's email address.
+• Send the registration verification email to the user's email address.

 process-registration.php